paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-222-independent-cost-estimation-and-cost-analysis.md

 <a id="section-3222"></a>
 ## § 3222.
 Independent cost estimate required before approval
-**(a) Requirement.—** A milestone decision authority may not approve entering a milestone phase of a major defense acquisition program or major subprogram unless an independent cost estimate has been conducted or approved by the Director of Cost Assessment and Program Evaluation and considered by the milestone decision authority that—
+**(a) Requirement.—** A milestone decision authority may not approve entering the engineering and manufacturing development phase, or production and deployment phase, of a major defense acquisition program or major subprogram unless an independent cost estimate has been conducted or approved by the Director of Cost Assessment and Program Evaluation and considered by the milestone decision authority that includes a cost estimate of the full life-cycle cost of the program or subprogram.

-(1) for the technology maturation and risk reduction phase, includes the identification and sensitivity analysis of key cost drivers that may affect life-cycle costs of the program or subprogram; and

-(2) for the engineering and manufacturing development phase, or production and deployment phase, includes a cost estimate of the full life-cycle cost of the program or subprogram.

 **(b) Regulations.—** The regulations governing the content and submission of independent cost estimates required by [section 3221 of this title](./chapter-222-independent-cost-estimation-and-cost-analysis.md#section-3221) shall require that the independent cost estimate of the full life-cycle cost of a program or subprogram include—